 He was admitted to practice in 1994 and signed the Bar role in 1997, reading with His Honour Justice Jack Forrest.

-Simon is a member of the Law Council of Australia’s Anti-Money Laundering working group and the County Court’s Confiscation List Users Group.
+Simon is a member of the Law Council of Australia’s Anti-Money Laundering working group and both the Supreme Court and County Court’s Confiscation List Users Group.
 He is also on the Common Law Bar Association Committee and is Co-convenor of the Victorian Bar Charter of Human Rights Discussion Group.

 His readers include Anna Forsyth, Gideon Boas, Penny Harris, Max Hume and Daniel Nguyen.
 He is also a mentor with the Indigenous Lawyers Committee.

 Recent significant cases: